BritishGeekGuy/GetMyApp-CLI/docs/index.md

-## Welcome to the WinPac-CLI Website
+## Welcome to the GetMyApp-CLI Website
 This will include Dev Logs and links to latest versions (also avaliable on the GitHub page)